SK-8835, SK-8840 & SK-8845 pointing stick & UltraNav keyboards

 Unique to SK-8845CR

 The SK-8845CR's tooling differs slightly from its siblings.
-Apart from the obvious lack of trackpad support, the embossed text found inside used to indicate what material the casing is made out of differs from that of its older siblings.
+Apart from the obvious lack of trackpad support, the embossed text found inside used to indicate what material the cover set is made out of differs from that of its older siblings.
 Instead of four branded resins being listed, a generic ABS stamp is found and the three PS resins are replaced by a high-impact polystyrene (HIPS) stamp.

 Internal assembly